Introduction: Heavy Machine

 - Textile Machinery Industry

 Small and medium manufacturers make up the majority of the businesses producing textile machinery in the nation.
-Important textile machinery includes weaving, spinning, and winding, processing, and synthetic fibre equipment, among others.
+Important textile machinery includes weaving, spinning, and winding, processing, and synthetic fiber equipment, among others.

 - Plastic Processing Machinery Industry

-Injection moulding, blow moulding, extrusion moulding, and other types of plastic machinery are few equipment manufactured.
+Injection molding, blow molding, extrusion molding, and other types of plastic machinery are a few pieces of equipment manufactured.
 Product technologies are comparable to those of the top global brands.
 The top technologies and manufacturers in the world have manufacturing facilities in India, either as wholly owned subsidiaries or through agreements to license their innovations.

 - Dye, Moulds & Tools Industry